 There are several ways to break into IT without a degree, including self study.
 But if you’re starting from scratch, earning an entry-level IT certification can be a good first step.
 Working toward a certification can give you a clear roadmap of the skills you’ll have to learn.
 The certification itself can provide you with a credential to show employers you know enough to do the expected job.

 Want to learn more about IT?
 Check out the Google IT Support Professional Certificate.
 Build the skills you’ll need to be job-ready from the industry experts at Google.
 Work at your own pace, and earn a credential for your resume in less than six months.

 In the computer science field, you’ll design and build computers and computer programs.
 In IT, you’ll work to maintain and improve those computers, as well as the systems, security structures, databases, and networks that help them run.
 There are also several fields that combine principles from both computer science and IT, like cloud computing, DevOps, and database administration.

 If you’re just getting started in IT, you can learn the essentials of the field with the Google IT Support Professional Certificate.
-If you’ve already received a bachelor’s degree but are still eyeing a career in IT, consider an online master’s program—the University of Pennsylvania’s Master of Computer Information and Technology program is open to those new and experienced in IT alike.
+If you’ve already received a bachelor’s degree but are still considering a career in IT, explore an online master’s program—the University of Pennsylvania’s Master of Computer Information and Technology program is open to those new and experienced in IT alike.